svecosystem/runed/sites/docs/src/content/utilities/use-interval.md

 </script>

-`useInterval` is a utility function that provides a reactive wrapper around `setInterval` with controls for pausing and resuming the execution.
+`useInterval` is a utility function that provides a reactive wrapper around `setInterval` with controls for pausing and resuming the execution, as well as a built-in counter for tracking ticks.

 ## Demo